Integral-Tech/dir-size/README.md

 # dir-size

-`dir-size` is a crate to calculate directory size parallelly using `rayon`.
+`dir-size` is a crate that calculates directory size in parallel using `rayon`.

 ## Usage